-Yes, He was very hungry!
-Jesus is God's Son.
-He is perfect, holy, allpowerful, merciful, righteous, and just.
+Jesus is God's Son, meaning He is perfect, holy, all-powerful, merciful, righteous, and just.
 But when He came to earth, He took on the form of a human.
 He had a physical body.
-That body was just like ours; it became hungry, thirsty, and tired just like ours do.
-Jesus felt hunger.
-He is fully God and fully man at the same time.
+His body was like ours; He became hungry, thirsty, and tired just like we do.
+Jesus felt hunger because He had a real human body.